Advanced Academics Program

 Advanced Academics Resource Teacher

 The Advanced Academics Resource Teacher (AART) coordinates the screening and identification of students for advanced academic services, collaborates with teachers to provide differentiated instruction, and provides direct school-based services for identified students.
-The AART can explain how the program works and answer specific questions about screening procedures and the delivery of services.
+The AART can explain how the continuum of AAP services works and answer specific questions about screening procedures and the delivery of services.
 The AART serves all children at the school by providing model lessons in AAP Curriculum and working with the classroom teachers to provide access to rigor for all students.

 • Grades 1-3 Teacher, ES